simplyRoba/bumpels/about.md

 My name is Axel Rojas Bachem or _simply roba_.
 I created the Bumpels in a "free" minute and took it as pretext, to learn about some technologies like [Jekyll][1], [Bootstrap v4][2] and vector graphics with [Affinity Designer][3].
 You find the repository [here][4].

-This page will grow everytime i find _time_ for it.
+This page will grow whenever I find the time for it.

 Feel free to _share_ and use the Bumpels!
 Just respect the **licenses** you can find in the footer.